When a user makes a request on your storefront domain, it is handled by an Express.js handler named

 Each component specified in the

 routeComponent function, a higher-order component from the PWA Kit React SDK.
 The base class that is used to construct

 routeComponent defines several static methods, including two important ones that storefront developers can customize:

-getProps method is used to supply data, often fetched from API requests, to
+getProps method is used to supply data fetched from API requests, to

 routeComponent via the